John Mensah: International career

 Mensah was included in the Ghana national under-20 team squad for the 2001 FIFA World Youth Championship in Argentina.
 During the tournament, he played a role against Brazil and scored in the fourth minute of extra time in the tournament's quarter-finals to send Ghana through.
 Mensah then started in the final, as Ghana lost 3–0 against the host nation Argentina.

 Mensah's senior debut for Ghana was against Algeria on 5 December 2001, just after his 19th birthday, on the eve of the 2002 African Cup of Nations finals in Mali, a tournament at which his aerial ability was a prominent feature of Ghana's play.
 He made four appearances in the tournament, as Ghana was eliminated in the quarter–final following a 1–0 loss against Nigeria.

 Mensah played for the Ghana Olympic team, known as the Black Meteors, in the 2004 Summer Olympics and played two times, as they finished in third place in Group B. Two years later, he participated in his second African Cup of Nations tournament in Egypt, and was selected for All-Star Team of the Tournament by the Confederation of African Football.
 Mensah was also solidity personified during Ghana's successful qualifying campaign for the 2006 FIFA World Cup.

 Mensah was called up to the Ghana squad for the FIFA World Cup in Germany.
 He made his World Cup debut and started the whole game, in a 2–0 loss against Italy on 12 June 2006.
 Following a 2–0 win against Czech Republic, Mensah helped Ghana finish second place in Group E following a 2–1 victory over the United States in their final group match.
 After the final whistle, Mensah lifted his team jersey to reveal a T-shirt displaying "John Mensah – Rock of Gibraltar", his nickname in Ghana.
 However, in the round of 16, Ghana was eliminated by the defending champions, Brazil following a 3–0 loss.
 Ghana's head coach at the World Cup, Ratomir Dujković, would later cite Mensah for high commendations after the tournament.

 In January 2008, Mensah was called up to the Ghana squad for the Africa Cup of Nations.
 Prior to the start to the tournament, he succeeded Stephen Appiah as captain.
 He played his first match of the tournament, starting game, in a 2–1 win against Guinea on 21 January 2008.
-Mensah then helped the side progress through to the knockout stage after keeping two clean sheets against Nambia and Morocco.
+Mensah then helped the side progress through to the knockout stage after keeping two clean sheets against Namibia and Morocco.
 On 3 February 2008, Mensah was sent off in a 2008 Africa Cup of Nations quarter-final match against Nigeria for a professional foul against Peter Odemwingie, as Ghana nonetheless won the match 2–1 with goals from Michael Essien and a later winner by Junior Agogo.
 He returned to the starting line–up against Ivory Coast in the third-place play-off, helping Ghana win 4–2.